TL1227/TowerRPG/README.md

  _A first person dungeon crawler.
 Climb the Crimson Tower if you dare!_

 ## Built from scratch
-This project is built using C++, OpenGL and GLFW.
+This project is built using C++, OpenGL, GLFW, ImGui and FMOD.
 Building a project without an engine has ironically taught me more about engines and why they work the way they do.
 Engines are a solution to a problem, but now I'm getting to experience the problem for myself.